rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 * An index of respondents to the questionnaires for Horace Mann Bond's "A Study of the Factors Involved in the Identification and Encouragement of Unusual Academic Talent among Underprivileged Populations" (Project 458) is available.
 * An index to correspondence in Series 2 and to [Ralph] McGill's daily editorial columns in Series 9 is available.
 * The preliminary inventory of the Douglas Turner Ward papers, created by Boo Hooray when the collection was packed, is available.
 See Rose Library staff for access.
+* An inventory of the individual born-digital files available in the collection is <extref xlink:href="[TreeSizeReportURL]">available to researchers as an HTML page</extref>.

 **Corresponding MARC field:**  555